wistia/wistia-open-docs/_posts/data-api.md

 Parameter | Description
 ----------|------------
 language | An optional parameter that denotes which language of captions to delete.
-The format of this parameter should conform to [ISO-639-2](https://en.wikipedia.org/wiki/ISO_639-2). **If left unspecified, ALL captions will be deleted.**
+The format of this parameter should conform to [ISO-639-2](https://en.wikipedia.org/wiki/ISO_639-2).
+If left unspecified, the language code will be set to 'eng' by default.

 #### The Response